How to Buy Standard Life Shares UK in 2022 – A Beginner’s Guide

 When it comes to buying Standard Life Shares, there are many different stock brokers to choose from, all with different fees, tools and payment methods.
 Therefore, finding the a broker for you can sometimes be a little tricky.

 To help you out, we’ve reviewed a popular broker for UK customers.
 Check them out below.

 Plus500 is a UK-based broker that specializes in CFD trading, so while you can’t buy Standard Life shares in the traditional sense on this platform, you can trade share CFDs with leverage.
 Plus500 offers over 2,000 financial instruments in total, including a good number of shares, all as CFDs.

 One of the reasons this broker is so popular is due to its extremely low fees.
 There’s no commission to pay on share trading, and Plus500’s spreads are among the tightest in the space.
 You don’t have to pay any fees on deposits or withdrawals, either.

-Like eToro, Plus500 offers its own proprietary trading platform, which is available both on desktop and as an excellent mobile trading app.
+Plus500 offers its own proprietary trading platform, which is available both on desktop and as a trading app.
 This broker requires a fairly low minimum deposit of £100 and accepts a range of payment methods, including PayPal.
 Thanks to its FCA licece, you can trade shares CFDs with confidence on Plus500.